A quick guide on In-game known issues and How to deal with them

 This section is aimed at defining a few cases where game mechanics are confused with Lag related issues and/or other technical issues.

-- Issue description: Player tries to switch their Pokémon or use a Charge Move but the action is not registered, as the Fast-Move animation is still going on and Fast-Move turn(s) have not yet completed.
+- Issue description: The Competitor tries to swap their Pokémon or use a Charge Move but the action is not registered, as the Fast-Move animation is still going on and Fast-Move turn(s) have not yet completed.

-- Official Arena Stance: The fact that a player will not be able to switch their Pokémon or use their Charge Move during a Fast-Move animation is not a bug but the way the game is intended to work.
+- Official Arena Stance: The fact that a Competitor will not be able to swap their Pokémon or use their Charge Move during a Fast-Move animation is not a bug but the way the game is intended to work.
 Therefore, it is not grounds for a rematch.

 Alomomola leaks a Waterfall when the opponent’s Milotic uses a Charge Move